rinocloud/rinocloud-matlab/README.md

 ### Download most recent and plot

-To plot the most recent data you could go:
+To plot the most recently uploaded data (composed of two columns of floating point numbers separated by a space), you could enter:

 ```python